leighmacdonald/tf2_bind_gen/README.md

 Installation
 ------------

+You can use the pre built executable package available for [download](https://github.com/leighmacdonald/tf2_bind_gen/releases/download/v1.0/tf2_bind_gen-v1.0.zip).
+This includes everything you need to get running.

+If you don't trust me or you want to edit or view the code yourself, you must have the below requirements met:

 The script only requires [python](https://www.python.org/downloads/) to be installed.
 It uses no external dependencies.
 I have only tested with python 3.3+, but 2.7 may also work.